Yellow Crane Tower

 Yellow Crane Tower (黃鶴樓 (黄鹤楼, Huánghè Lóu)) is a traditional Chinese tower located in Wuhan.
-The current structure was built in 1981, but the tower has existed in various forms from as early as AD 223.
+The current structure was built from 1981 to 1985, but the tower has existed in various forms from as early as AD 223.
 The current Yellow Crane Tower is 51.4 m high and covers an area of 3219 m2.
 It is situated on Snake Hill (蛇山), one kilometer away from the original site, on the banks of the Yangtze River in Wuchang District.

 History

 The Yuanhe Maps and Records of Prefectures and Counties, written almost 600 years after the construction of the tower, notes that after Sun Quan, founder of the kingdom of Eastern Wu, built the fort of Xiakou in 223, a tower was constructed at/on the Yellow Crane Jetty, west of Xiakou, and hence its name.